-The Enforcement and Compliance Policy takes effect from 18 May 2020.
+The Enforcement and Compliance Policy takes effect upon adoption by Council.

 1.2 Purpose of the Policy

 The purpose of this policy is to establish clear guidelines for the management of Council's regulatory activities and the implementation of enforcement action.